publiccodeyml/publiccode.yml/schema.md

 *Ex.
 2*
 ```
 - name: MySQL
-  version:
-    greaterThan: 1.1
+  versionMin: 1.1
-    lesserThan: 1.3
+  versionMax: 1.3
 ```
 This snippet marks a mandatory dependency on MySQL, allowing any version between 1.1 and 1.3.

-### Contacts
+### Contact

 A Contact is an object with the following properties:

-* `name` - **mandatory** - The name of the dependency (e.g. MySQL, NFC Reader)
+* `name` - **mandatory** - This key contains the full name of one of the technical contacts.
+It must be a real person; do NOT populate this key with generic contact information, company departments, associations, etc.
 * `email` - This key contains the e-mail address of the technical contact.
 It must be an email address of where the technical contact can be directly reached; do NOT populate this key with mailing-lists or generic contact points like "info@acme.inc".
 The e-mail address must not be obfuscated.
 To improve resistance against e-mail collection, use `\x64` to replace `@`, as allowed by the YAML specification.
-* `affiliation` - affiliation to a specific organization or group
 * `phone` - phone number (with international prefix)
-* `leadMaintainer` - boolean:
-* `website` -

-### Key `maintenance/maintainer`

-* Type: string or array of strings
-* Presence: mandatory (if there is a maintenance)
-* Example: "Linus Torvalds", "Italian Linux Group", "Acme Inc."

-This key describes the entity or entities that are currently maintaining the software.
-It can contain for instance a company name, an association name, a private person. etc.

-In case of a commercial agreement (or a chain of such agreements), specify the final entities actually contracted to deliver the maintenance.
-Do not specify the software owner unless it is technically involved with the maintenance of the product as well.

-### Key `maintenance/technicalContacts`

-* Type: array of objects
-* Presence: mandatory (if there is a maintenance)

-This key describes the physical point of contacts of the technical people in charge of the maintenance.
-The goal is to provide a clear contact point for contributors that need to discuss how to best implement modifications to the software.

-It MUST contain real names of individuals (eg: first name, family name) and direct e-mail addresses.
-Do NOT populate these objects using generic contact points (like mailing lists, generic "info@" email addresses) and/or generic department names (eg: "Acme Inc. Support Department").

-### Key `maintenance/technicalContacts/name`

-* Type: string
-* Presence: mandatory
-* Example: "Frank Zappa"

-This key contains the full name of one of the technical contacts.
-It must be a real person; do NOT populate this key with generic contact information, company departments, associations, etc.

-### Key `maintenance/technicalContacts/email`

-* Type: string
-* Presence: mandatory
-* Example: "frank.zappa@example.com"

-This key contains the e-mail address of the technical contact.
-It must be an email address of where the technical contact can be directly reached; do NOT populate this key with mailing-lists or generic contact points like "info@acme.inc".

-The e-mail address must not be obfuscated.
-To improve resistance against e-mail collection, use `\x64` to replace `@`, as allowed by the YAML specification.

-### Key `maintenance/technicalContacts/affiliation`

-* Type: string
-* Presence: optional
-* Example: "Acme Inc."

-This key contains an explicit affiliation information for the technical contact.
+* `affiliation` - This key contains an explicit affiliation information for the technical contact.
 In case of multiple maintainers, this can be used to create a relation between each technical contact and each maintainer entity.
+It can contain for instance a company name, an association name, etc.

+### Contractor

+A Contractor is an object with the following properties:

+* `name` - **mandatory** - The name of the contractor, whether it's a company or a physical person.
+* `until` - **mandatory**  - This is a date (YYYY-MM-DD).
+This key must contain the date at which the maintenance is going to end.
+In case of community maintenance, the value should not be more than 2 years in the future, and thus will need to be regularly updated as the community continues working on the project.
+* `website` -  This key points to the maintainer website.
+It can either point to the main institutional website, or to a more project-specific page or website.

 ### Dates